multiprocessio/multiprocess.io/site/blog/2022-04-26-event-handler-attributes.md

 handler attribute in HTML. `event` is an argument.
 This string becomes a function through the `Function` constructor I'm assuming.

 Good to know!
-Thank you Simon for jumping in and amplifying the questions.
+Thank you Simon for digging into the problem and also amplifying the questions.
 And thank you Colin for finding the location in the spec where these event handler attributes are described!

+And as a footnote: I ended up switching from `<button onclick` to `<form onsubmit` since it seems like the latter handles more cases.

 #### Share